networknt/light-doc/content/en/tutorial/rest/openapi/database/startdb.md

 In the previous step, we've already prepared the scripts for Oracle, MySQL, and Postgres databases and put these script files under light-example-4j/rest/openapi/database.
 At this moment, you should have two sub-folders under the database directory: generated and dbscript.

-In order to work on our service, we need to start database standalone for now.
+To work on our service, we need to start database standalone for now.
 Depending on which database you are working on, you can choose one of them below.
-For this demo we use MySQL, and later on, we can switch to Postgres and Oracle.
-If your organization is not forced to use Oracle, you don't need to try Oracle, the image is too big to download.
+For this demo, we use MySQL, and later on, we can switch to Postgres and Oracle.
+If your organization is not forced to use Oracle, you don't need to try Oracle; the image is too big to download.

 MySQL Database

 ```